fhellwig/papers/five-reasons-to-move-your-lob-apps-to-the-cloud.md

-# 5 Reasons to Move Your Line-of-Business Applications to the Cloud
+# Five Reasons to Move Your Line-of-Business Applications to the Cloud

 **Frank Hellwig**